victoraldir/ParkingCronSample/README.md

 # ParkingCronSample
 The app notifies user about its parking time through alarms notifications.

-It is an easy way to keep up informed about the remaining time.
+It is an easy way to keep you informed about the remaining time.

 Screenshots
 -------------